Assessing Teaching & Learning Seminar

-By participating in this seminar series, participants will be able to:
+After participating in this seminar series, you will be able to:

-- Explain Teaching as Research (TaR), its role in the spectrum of the scholarship of teaching and learning (SoTL), and its usefulness in the students’ own teaching
+- Explain Teaching as Research (TaR), its role in the spectrum of the scholarship of teaching and learning (SoTL), and its usefulness in your own teaching

 The CTL is here for graduate students.